Diversity Liaisons and councils

 Claire Norberg, College of Health and Human Services.
 Claire has been a staff member in the College of Health and Human Services Dean's Office since January 2007 and is currently an Analyst/Specialist.
 In her role, she works closely with staff, faculty, and students and enjoys the varied work she does in both her administrative and student service roles.
 Claire is also an SDSU alumna and a current master's student studying Environmental Health, with an interest in environmental justice.
 Fun fact: Claire has ridden motorcycles on numerous occasions with Dr. Baweja, and while not nearly as avid a rider (she prefers to sit on the back), she, too, loves the pursuit of adventure, travel, and learning about new cultures around the world

-Dr. Alana Dillette, School of Hospitality, Tourism and Management: Alana Dillette is an Assistant Professor in the Payne School of Hospitality and Tourism Management where she advises the National Society for Minorities in Hospitality and serves as the Co-Director for Tourism RESET, an initiative focused on race, ethnicity and social equity in tourism.
+Dr. Alana Dillette, School of Hospitality, Tourism and Management (on leave Fall 2021): Alana Dillette is an Assistant Professor in the Payne School of Hospitality and Tourism Management where she advises the National Society for Minorities in Hospitality and serves as the Co-Director for Tourism RESET, an initiative focused on race, ethnicity and social equity in tourism.
 Originally from the islands of The Bahamas, Dr. Dillette conducts research that explores the intersection between tourism, race, gender & ethnicity.
 More specifically, she is working on research to gain a better understanding of the Black travel experience in addition to the challenges faced by Black hospitality and tourism professionals.
 As an educator, Dr. Dillette is equity-minded and dedicated to guiding her students to critically think and problem solve.
 Known to her students as "Dr. D", she strives to create an inclusive learning environment for all students through awareness and empathic teaching.

 Dr. Nathian Shae Rodriguez, School of Journalism and Media Studies: Dr. Nathian Shae Rodriguez is an Assistant Professor of Digital Media in the School of Journalism & Media Studies at San Diego State University and core faculty in the Area of Excellence: Digital Humanities and Global Diversity.
 He specializes in critical-cultural and digital media studies.
 His research focuses on minority representation in media, specifically LGBTQ and Latinx portrayals and identity negotiation, as well as pop culture, identity, radio broadcasting, and issues of masculinity/mascing.
 Dr. Rodriguez also has 10 years of professional radio experience in on-air talent, sales, promotions, and social media marketing.